The application period is closed. It will reopen October 1, 2023.

 7) A copy of the requirements for the major in Anthropology and Emphasis (ENMU students), Focus (NMSU students), or Concentration in Archaeology (UNM students) at your university and a signed statement from the Anthropology departmental advisor indicating that you are making normal progress through the program.

 8) A copy of your transcript showing the courses you have completed and your current GPA.
 If you are a high school student or home schooled, you must also include a copy of your SAT/ACT scores.

 PLEASE READ THE APPLICATION FORM CAREFULLY FOR DETAILED INSTRUCTIONS AND ADDITIONAL REQUIREMENTS.

-Application and nomination materials should be emailed to Matthew_Cappetta_fund@saa.org.
-If you do not receive an email confirmation, please contact SAA Communications and Fundraising Manager Amy Rutledge at email@example.com, who facilitates the distribution of application packets to the Matthew Tobin Cappetta Scholarship Committee for review.
+Application and nomination materials should be emailed to email@example.com.
+If you do not receive an email confirmation, please contact SAA Communications and Fundraising Manager Amy Rutledge at firstname.lastname@example.org, who facilitates distribution to the Wase Memorial Scholarship Committee for review.

 Prior to any award recommendation being finalized and publicly announced, anyone recommended for an award, scholarship, or grant will be required to certify the following:

 (a) I am not and have not ever been the subject of a discrimination or harassment lawsuit or related administrative complaint that resulted in an adverse finding; and